 Verification that the specified signature exists on the underlying type doesn’t occur until runtime—but it does occur.

-The compiler makes almost no verification of operations on a dynamic type, as the method call to person.NonExistentMethodCallStillCompiles() demonstrates.
+The compiler makes almost no verification of operations on a dynamic type, as the method call to data.NonExistentMethodCallStillCompiles() demonstrates.
 This step is left entirely to the work of the runtime when the code executes.
-Moreover, if the code never executes, even though surrounding code does (as with person.NonExistentMethodCallStillCompiles()), no verification and binding to the member will ever occur.
+Moreover, if the code never executes, even though surrounding code does (as with data.NonExistentMethodCallStillCompiles()), no verification and binding to the member will ever occur.

 The result of any dynamic member invocation is of compile-time type dynamic.